A candidate coherent radio flash following a neutron star merger: Introduction

 We do not know the maximum mass that a neutron star can have before it collapses to form a black hole.
-The detection of a 2 solar mass neutron star\cite{demorest2010} opened up the possibility that two typical 1.4 solar mass neutron stars could merge to form a supramassive neutron star instead of a black hole.
+The detection of a 2 solar mass neutron star \citep{demorest2010} opened up the possibility that two typical 1.4 solar mass neutron stars could merge to form a supramassive neutron star instead of a black hole.
 This supramassive neutron star will be born rapidly rotating with strong magnetic fields and is referred to as a millisecond magnetar.
-Although supporting evidence for the millisecond magnetar model has been observed\cite{rowlinson2013,metzger2018,jordana2022}, the nature of the remnants of binary neutron star mergers remains highly debated.
-Binary neutron star mergers are typically detected via two key methods; short gamma-ray bursts (GRBs)\cite{abbott2017b} and gravitational wave events\cite{abbott2017}.
-With its large rotational and magnetic energy reservoir, a millisecond magnetar is predicted to emit coherent radio emission within a few hours of formation\cite{totani2013,zhang2014}, whereas black holes are not expected to produce coherent radio emission at this time even if they are actively accreting.
-Radio telescopes are used to conduct targeted searches for this short-lived coherent radio emission from GRBs and gravitational wave events.
-Previous searches have not detected this emission following short GRBs\cite{kaplan2015,anderson2021,rowlinson2021,tian2022,curtin2022}.
+Although supporting evidence for the millisecond magnetar model has been observed \citep{rowlinson2013,metzger2018,jordana2022}, the nature of the remnants of binary neutron star mergers remains highly debated.
+With its large rotational and magnetic energy reservoir, a millisecond magnetar is predicted to emit coherent radio emission within a few hours of formation \citep[e.g.][]{totani2013,zhang2014}, whereas black holes are not expected to produce coherent radio emission at this time unless they are actively accreting \citep{usov2000}.